silentgameplays/Doom-3-Resolution-Fix-Windows-10/README.md

-# Doom-3-cfg-for-HD-Resolution
+Doom-3-FHD-Resolution-Fix-No-Mods
-For those of you wanting to play the Doom 3 original not the BFG edition
+For those of who want to play Doom 3 Original not the BFG edition

 1. Open the "DoomConfig.cfg" file. (usualy found under "C:\Program Files (x86)\DOOM 3\base")

 2. Then you have to put it in custom mode.